singnet/das/docs/ci-cd-process.md

      - **Integration Tests:** Runs integration tests to check the interaction between different system components.

 4. **Merge into `master`**
-   - After PR approval, the code is merged into the `master` branch, triggering the deployment process.
+   - After PR approval, the code is merged into the `master` branch, but the deployment process is not triggered automatically; it needs to be triggered manually.

 ### Deployment and PyPI Publishing Process